 “What are your favourite dozen plants?”

-We started writing down those which we both felt were key elements in how the garden looked right now…and we had far too many.
+We started writing down those which we both felt were key elements in how the garden looked right now – and found we had far too many.
 So eventually we whittled them down to the requisite dozen.
 But even just a week before, or a week later, and the list would have been different, such is the speed of change in the garden at this time of the year.

-However I thought that such a record, since I rarely include many plant names in my blogs, might be a useful guide to how we’ve worked towards creating interest in the garden throughout the year.
-So I’m starting with this first dozen below, and will set up a separate page on the blog to record these, as the Gelli Plant Palette, and include a little background explaining why we like them.
+However, I then thought that such a record, since I rarely include many plant names in my blogs, might be a useful guide to how we’ve worked towards creating interest in the garden throughout the year.
+So I’m starting with this first dozen below, and will set up a separate page on the blog to record these, as the Gelli Uchaf Plant Palette, click here, and include a little background detail, explaining why we like each of them.

-4: Silene uniflora – Sea Campion.
+4: Sea Campion, Silene uniflora.
 Another native plant which we love.
-A fairly long lived perennial, which usually flowers continuously from late April through to September/October.
+A very long lived perennial, which usually flowers continuously from late April, through to September or even October.
 Grey green foliage, we always grow it from scattered seed, which survives in the poorest conditions, in at least sunshine for part of the day.
 For example amongst the cobbles along our front path.
 A coastal native it’s a brilliant nectar source for many moths, bumblebees and other insects, and the foliage survives through all but the harshest winter months.
 Scatter some of this along the fringes of all those paved urban front gardens and it would work wonders for our native insects.

-5: Saxifraga urbium – London Pride.
-A common plant but brilliant ground cover.
-Bulbs can grow through it, and it co exists well with Purple Bugle, Ajuga reptans ” Burgundy Glow”, which is another favourite, but reaching the end of its period of flower in early June.
-Today in sultry weather, the tiny Saxifrage flowers were covered with honey bees, red faced from the Saxifrage’s pollen.
-It does just as well in dry shade as full sun, with us here…
+5: London Pride, Saxifraga x urbium A common plant, but brilliant ground cover.
+Bulbs can grow through it, and it co-exists well with Purple bugle, Ajuga reptans ‘ Burgundy Glow’, which is another favourite, but reaching the end of its period of flower in early June.
+Today, in sultry weather, the tiny Saxifrage flowers were covered with honey bees, red faced from the Saxifrage’s pollen.
+It does just as well in dry shade, as full sun, with us here.

 6: Oxalis oregana f. smalliana.
 Another wonderful ground cover for a shady spot.
-A native of North American redwood forests, it spreads fairly slowly with us beneath mature Larch trees, and coexists with our native wood sorrel.
-But as you can see, the leaves and flowers are at least twice the size, and it seems capable of growing right up to the base of tree or shrub bases, giving flowers over about 2 months, and attractive leaves throughout the season.
-Cyclamen hederifolium looks good with it, and the purple leaves and flowers of Labradorean Violets.
+A native of North American redwood forests, it spreads fairly slowly with us beneath mature larch trees, and coexists with our native wood sorrel, Oxalis acetosella.
+But as you can see, the leaves and flowers are at least twice the size of that, and it seems capable of growing right up to the base of tree or shrub bases, giving larger, pink flowers over about 2 months, and attractive leaves throughout the season.
+Cyclamen hederifolium looks good with it, and the purple leaves and flowers of Labradorean violets, Viola labradorica.

-8: Hespera matronalis – Dame’s Violet/Sweet Rocket.
-A short lived perennial or biennial, which we grow in it’s white form.
-It fulfils the role of White Honesty (Lunaria annua) earlier in the year, by adding white flowers amongst more highly coloured plants and the diverse greens of late spring foliage.
+8: Dame’s Violet/Sweet Rocket, Hespera matronalis.
+A short lived perennial or biennial, which we grow in its white form.
+It fulfils the role of white honesty, Lunaria annua var. alba, earlier in the year, by adding white flowers amongst more highly coloured plants and the diverse greens of late spring foliage.
 In addition it has a wonderful scent and if grown in sunny spots is a great nectar source for many insects.
 But if performs just as well in part shade.
-Unfortunately it doesn’t seed as prolifically as Honesty, and seedlings are a bit prone to slug damage, so it may be best to sow in pots or a nursery bed and plant out as small plants.
+Unfortunately it doesn’t seed as prolifically as honesty, and seedlings are a bit prone to slug damage, so it may be best to sow in pots or a nursery bed and plant out as small plants.

-9: Azalea “Persil”.
-Late May/early June is the 3 week season for deciduous scented Azaleas here.
-This is a white with yellow throated form of the medium sized shrub, which flowers reliably and has a good scent.
+9: Azalea mollis ‘Persil’.
+Late May and early June is the 3 week season for deciduous scented Azaleas here.
+This is a white, with yellow throated, form of the medium sized shrub, which flowers reliably and has a good scent.
 Always enjoyed when in flower.

 10: Primula japonica.
-We grew all these Primula from seed and think it is a form of P. japonica.
-It is a stunning magenta colour and flowers before any of our other Primulas, reaching its peak at the end of May.
-Produces masses of seed, but individual plants are fairly short lived, and it seems to move away from areas where it has been growing thickly after a few years.
-It also has minimal insect appeal, but is still a firm and reliable favourite, and a plant which glows whatever the weather…
+We grew all these Primula from collected seed and think it’s a form of P. japonica.
+It’s a stunning magenta colou,r and flowers before any of our other Primulas, reaching its peak at the end of May.
+Produces masses of seed, but individual plants are fairly short lived, and it seems to move away from areas where it has been growing thickly after just a few years.
+It also has minimal insect appeal, but is still a firm and reliable favourite, and a plant which glows whatever the weather.

 12: Saxifraga fortunei rubrifolia.
 One of our favourite plants throughout the year.
 Many visitors think that it’s a Heuchera when seen at this time of the year.
 The foliage looks attractive, with olive green upper leaf surfaces with pinky purple undersides.
-It’s very effective ground cover emerging late enough to give early spring bulbs a chance if planted amongst it.
+It’s very effective ground cover, emerging late enough to give very early spring bulbs a chance if planted amongst it.
 It survives in quite deep shade, or full sun, provided it doesn’t get really dry (rarely a problem here).
-So we enjoy it for most of the year…and then it’s star turn occurs in September/October, when it explodes into flower spikes with thousands of tiny white Saxifrage type flowers.
+So we enjoy it for most of the year, and then its star turn occurs in September and October or even into November, when it explodes into flower spikes with thousands of tiny white Saxifrage type flowers.
 And it’s easy to propagate by pulling apart larger plants in the autumn, and replanting the smaller pieces.